-Foods Proven to Do Bad Things to Your Stomach, According to Doctors
+The 9 Worst Foods for Your Stomach, According to Doctors

 Food provides us with nutrients, keeps us energized, and can even help us fend off disease.
 But those benefits aren't true for all foods.
-In fact, quite the opposite is the case in some instances; certain foods can actually cause health issues, inflammation, and drain you of energy.
+In fact, certain foods can actually cause health issues, inflammation, and drain you of energy.
 Perhaps even worse is that consuming these foods in high doses can put a strain on one of the major players in the digestive process: your stomach.

 Many overprocessed foods are loaded with an amalgamation of unhealthy ingredients that can cause irritation, exacerbate preexisting stomach problems, or even be the cause of new tummy troubles.

 To make things even more complicated, some foods that provide incredible benefits to some people may not do the same for others.
-Due to some stomach-related health issues, like gastroesophageal reflux disease (GERD) or irritable bowel syndrome (IBS), certain healthy foods contain compounds or nutrients that may irritate the affected person's stomach, triggering irritation, inflammation, and discomfort.
+For those with stomach-related health issues, like gastroesophageal reflux disease (GERD) or irritable bowel syndrome (IBS), certain healthy foods contain compounds or nutrients that may irritate the affected person's stomach, triggering irritation, inflammation, and discomfort.
 (The good news is that if your gut is healthy, most foods eaten in normal amounts won't irritate it, say experts.)

 Taking care of your gut is paramount when it comes to your overall health—making sure your digestive system is functioning at its prime ensures your body can adequately process food and give you the nutrients and energy you need.
 So come along for a tour of common eats that can spell tummy troubles.
 Read on, and for more on healthy eating, don't miss these 25 Unhealthiest Habits for Your Digestion.